abimbolaola/my-node-postgres-registration-project/README.md

-# Simple Node + Postgres login registration system
+# Node + Postgres login registration system

-Try it out here: https://node-postgres-registration.herokuapp.com/
+#Abimbola Oluwatobiloba

 This is the Postgres version of my simple implementation of a login/registration system.
 The purpose of this repository is simply to try out Node + Postgres and to test it out Heroku's Postgres.